Latest Updates

 Next, we’ll examine how the V10 and V11 will clean on various surfaces.
 Most of these tests will focus on how these vacuums perform on hardwood and carpets.

-I also did a deep cleaning test to see how much sand the V10 and V11 would pick up.
+I also ran a deep-cleaning test to see how much sand the V10 and V11 would pick up.

 Hard floor results